How to Make Beeswax Furniture Polish

 Use Clean Beeswax

 When using raw wax, it is advisable to clean the beeswax thoroughly.
 I suggest straining the melted wax through a piece of nylon or similar material.
-This removes any bits of dirt, wax or propolis that may still be present.
+This removes any bits of dirt, wax or bee propolis that may still be present.

 We do not want any dirt in our finished polish as it may scratch your nice wood surface.
 The rich homemade polish will last for a long time when stored in the refrigerator.